MaahinVPanchal/odoo-expert/README.md

+# Odoo Expert
-# RAG-Powered Odoo Documentation Chatbot
+RAG-Powered Odoo Documentation Assistant

 > ⚠️ PLEASE NOTE: This project is in ALPHA stage
 > This is an early release that is still under heavy development.
 Breaking changes can and will happen at any time without prior notice.
 The API, database schema, and core functionality may change significantly between versions.
 While we welcome testing and feedback, this version is not recommended for production use.